 It should be adjusted based on the table conditions (such as a bad playing in the blinds, where you would open more often) – but to adjust, you do need a starting point which is the exact purpose these charts serve.

-Upswing Poker Lab Price ($25 off with this coupon code)
+Upswing Poker Lab Price

 When looking at the cost of a poker training site, it is important to think of your Expected Value.
 One small leak in your game could amount to the cost of Upswings course in losses just over the course of a few sessions.